The Leeds Studios: Drama

 Over the years the studios, particularly Studio 4, have been used for filming television drama, mostly for Yorkshire Television.
 These series have included Heartbeat, The Royal, Wire in the Blood, Married Single Other, Fat Friends, A Touch of Frost, Bodies and Where the Heart is.
 Fat Friends set an episode at the Leeds Studios and used non-studio areas of the complex for filming.

 The adjacent Studio 81, has been used recently in the filming of Wuthering Heights and the Red Riding Trilogy.

 Other uses

 The site is now home to advert and regional programme playout for ITV plc's northern transmission areas (ITV Granada, ITV Yorkshire, ITV Tyne Tees and ITV Border), and a number of independent producers.
 The production facilities are marketed as The Leeds Studios and sister companies ProVision, Film Lab North and The Finishing School occupy adjacent buildings.
 While Prism also have set up studios in an older building adjacent to the complex.
-Radio Aire and Greatest Hits West Yorkshire occupy radio studios set up adjacent to the Leeds Studios in the early 1980s, making the lower end of Kirkstall Road arguably a small media quarter.
+Greatest Hits West Yorkshire occupy radio studios set up adjacent to the Leeds Studios in the early 1980s, making the lower end of Kirkstall Road arguably a small media quarter.

 The ITV Archive (including the Rank, Korda and ITC Film libraries) is also based at the Leeds campus.